 Starlink is a blessing compared to using that TelCel SIM.

-However, when traveling in my campervan in the U.S., I find myself more often reaching for my Unlimited AT&T hotspot than plugging in and using Starlink.
+However, when traveling in my campervan in the U.S., I find myself more often reaching for my hotspot rather than plugging in and using Starlink.
 Satellite internet is hard to use in tree-covered areas, uses a lot of power and takes up a significant amount of space when being transported inside my van.

 If we were boondocking or camping off-grid, Starlink would be invaluable to me, which is why I keep it around in my campervan.